mtr65/tempidity-logger/README.md

 Python 3 code for displaying and logging temperature and humidity data from a DHT22 sensor.

+DESCRIPTION: A Python3 program to interface a DHT22 temperature & humidity sensor module with a
+             Raspberry Pi via GPIO pins in order to log sensor data to a CSV logfile and display the readings in a terminal window.

 For this project I am using a Raspberry Pi Model 3 A+ with a DHT22 digital temperature/humidity sensor module connected to the RPi GPIO pin 4.